yoelhalb/AsyncAwait.js/README.md

 Bringing the .NET Async Await still of asynchronous coding to javascript

-Please note that as of now the async.await function must be in the outermost scope (i.e. it cannot be wrapped in a inner block, such as if/else, for/while, try/catch), we hope to add this functionality in a future release.

-Also please note that async.await and async.stub must be literal, an alias is not allowed.

-Please test carefully the result, as it needs still extended testing.
+Please test carefully the result, as it needs still extended testing.:

 Sample Usage: